 - Using a soft-bristled brush, such as a clean toothbrush or paintbrush, gently clean your phone’s speaker grilles.
-Brush at an angle so that you knock the dirt out and don’t push it further into the speaker.
+Brush at an angle so that you knock the dirt out and don’t push it further in.

-- Press an adhesive putty, such as Blu-Tack or a dedicated cleaning putty, into the grille to lift off more dirt.
-Take care not to press the putty too deep into the grille.
-And lift the putty away from the grille to ensure you remove the dirt.
+- Press an adhesive putty — such as Blu-Tack or a dedicated cleaning putty — into the grille to lift off more dirt.
+Take care not to press the putty in too deep.
+Lift the putty away.

 - Blow away any remaining dirt using a handheld air blower.
-A handheld air blower is much more gentle than canned compressed air.
-Again, ensure you blow dirt and dust away from the speaker and not further into the phone.
+A handheld blower is much more gentle than compressed air.
+Again, ensure you blow dirt and dust away from the speaker, and not further into the phone.

 You may have to repeat these steps a few times until your phone’s speakers are clean.
-Remember to be gentle and careful and not to damage any components when cleaning.
+Remember to be gentle whatever you do.

 If you find that there are still stubborn spots, you can try some additional tools:

-- Cleaning sponges: You can buy dedicated professional cleaning sponges in various shapes and sizes.
-Cotton buds can shed lint, but sponges don’t, and they also help prevent static buildup.
+- Cleaning sponges: You can buy dedicated cleaning sponges in various shapes and sizes.

-- Cleaning brushes: Like sponges, dedicated cleaning brushes are stiff enough to knock off dirt and grime without being too rigid and causing scratches.
+- Cleaning brushes: Like sponges, dedicated cleaning brushes are stiff enough to knock off dirt and grime without causing scratches.

 No. Soap can damage your phone’s internal and external components.
 Do not use it to clean your phone’s speakers.